tc39/proposal-symbols-as-weakmap-keys/README.md

 ### RefCollection

-Our first attempt to solve that issue was [RefCollection](https://github.com/rricard/proposal-refcollection) which is in between the two befroe-mentioned solutions.
-It unfortunately does not solve the issues this proposal is putting forward well enough.
+Our initial attempt to provide a solution for this problem space was [RefCollection](https://github.com/rricard/proposal-refcollection) which sits in between the two aforementioned solutions.

 [rtp]: https://github.com/tc39/proposal-record-tuple
 [rcp]: https://github.com/rricard/proposal-refcollection